 EU-U.S. and Swiss-U.S. Privacy Shield

-When we receive written complaints submitted as instructed above, we will follow up with the person who made the claim.
+When we receive written complaints submitted as instructed herein, we will follow up with the person who made the claim.
 If you have a complaint or concern, please contact us and we will attempt to resolve it.
 If we are unable to do so, we have designated JAMS, a worldwide provider of alternative dispute resolution services, as our independent recourse mechanism to address complaints and provide appropriate recourse free of charge to individuals covered by the Privacy Shield.
 The website for submitting complaints which have not been resolved directly by Huron can be found here.
 Individuals covered by the Privacy Shield may seek binding arbitration for limited types of claims.
 For additional information about the Privacy Shield arbitration process, please visit the Privacy Shield website at Privacy Shield Arbitration.
-If a service provider providing services to Huron processes Personal Data from the EU, UK, or Switzerland that is subject to the Privacy Shield in a manner inconsistent with the Privacy Shield Principles, Huron will be liable unless we can prove we are not responsible for the event giving rise to the damages.
+If a service provider providing services to Huron processes Personal Data from the EEA, UK, or Switzerland that is subject to the Privacy Shield in a manner inconsistent with the Privacy Shield Principles, Huron will be liable unless we can prove we are not responsible for the event giving rise to the damages.

 Access.
 You have the right to obtain from us confirmation if your Personal Data is being processed and certain information in this regard.